npm/npm/README.md

 ## Simple Install

-To install npm, do this:
+To install npm with one command, do this:

     curl http://npmjs.org/install.sh | sh